ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In this phase, the Collector requests aggregate shares from each Aggregator and then locally combines them to yield a single aggregate result.
-In particular, the Collector issues a query to the Leader ({{query}}), which the Aggregators use to select a batch of reports to aggregate.
+In particular, the Collector issues a query to the Leader ({{batch-mode}}), which the Aggregators use to select a batch of reports to aggregate.
 Each Aggregator emits an aggregate share encrypted to the Collector so that it can decrypt and combine them to yield the aggregate result.
 This entire process is composed of two
 interactions: